The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 However, the GPSR will apply where they go further than the existing regulations in terms of the specific aspects of safety covered and the extent of the obligations on distributors.
 The GPSR apply to all products intended for or likely to be used by consumers (even if not intended for them) that are supplied or made available; the test would be whether a consumer can purchase the product without challenge.
-This includes products supplied or made available to consumers for their own use in the course of a service - for example, gym equipment for use in a gym, high chairs provided for use for diners in a restaurant and trolleys for use by shoppers.
+This includes products supplied or made available to consumers for their own use in the course of a service - for example, gym equipment for use in a gym, high chairs provided for use by diners in a restaurant and trolleys for use by shoppers.

 Unlike sector-specific laws, the GPSR do not permit CE marking but do require that distributors only supply safe products.

 The following types of consumer goods would fall within the GPSR

 If there are aspects of safety under GPSR that are not covered by the products' own sector-specific regulations - such as electrical equipment - then the GPSR aspects will also apply.